-- Fulfill any requirements related to data privacy security and protection; - Guide participating agencies to ensure accuracy, completeness currency and reliability of information; - Allow data querying and reporting tools for those authorized users who want to perform statistical analysis; - Provide safeguards to actively monitor and record access and use, and the nature of information exchange, and identify and recognize authorized users.
+- Fulfill any requirements related to data privacy, security and protection; - Guide participating agencies to ensure accuracy, completeness currency and reliability of information; - Allow data querying and reporting tools for those authorized users who want to perform statistical analysis; - Provide safeguards to actively monitor and record access and use, and the nature of information exchange, and identify and recognize authorized users.

 Arrest Records.
-Section 2 of HB267s amends Section 29-3-8 NMSA 1978 regarding arrest records.
+Section 2 of HB267ss amends Section 29-3-8 NMSA 1978 regarding arrest records.
 It clarifies and simplifies the provisions regarding the collection of fingerprint and palm print impressions and photographs, describing them all as "biometric identifying information."
-It requires electronic collection of biometric identifying information from a person arrested for felonies, misdemeanors or a violation of Section 66-8-102 NMSA 1978 or the violation of a municipal or county ordinance prescribing criminal penalties for driving while under the influence of intoxicating liquor or drugs.
+It requires electronic collection of biometric identifying information from a person arrested for felonies, offenses punishable by imprisonment for more than six months under the laws of the state or a political subdivision of the state, or a violation of Section 66-8-102 NMSA 1978 or the violation of a municipal or county ordinance prescribing criminal penalties for driving while under the influence of intoxicating liquor or drugs.

-HB267s sets out what goes into an arrest record, including elements that will assist the state database: a state arrest tracking number and a state personal identification number.
+HB267ss sets out what goes into an arrest record, including elements that will assist the state database: a state arrest tracking number, a state personal identification number, and a "charge code" for offenses.
 The department is to promulgate rules addressing the collection and submission of biometric identifying information and the creation of a state personal identification number system to identify a person arrested and charged with a crime and the creation of a state arrest tracking number system for each arrest record.